Part 1 – Aarhus. ‘BACK TO THE FUTURE’

 Attractions you can’t miss?

 1. In ARoS Art Museum you can walk on a circular glass path of 150 meters designed by Icelandic-Danish artist Olafur Elias.
-It is called ‘Your rainbow panorama’.
+It is called ‘Your rainbow panorama’ in Aarhus.
 It was amazing to ‘dive’ into the surrounding city, following the rainbow colours.
 It seemed to me that I was flying over the city and that we were part of the scenario as an eagle flying high in the sky.
 As for the colours … all that theory in which colours influence our emotions is correct.
 Warm colors like orange and yellow bring us happiness, blue and violet bring us peace.
 These emotions were felt as we could walk through them in this structure.

-This museum also displays the work of progressive artists from all over the world either through painting, sculpture, photography, videos, drawings and art installations.
+This museum in Aarhus also displays the work of progressive artists from all over the world either through painting, sculpture, photography, videos, drawings and art installations.
 Grayson Perry and Robert Mapplethrope were some of our favourites.
 The kids loved it because they could interact with the art, either in treasure hunts or through the emotions experienced inside the art instalations.
 In the case of Mapplethrope there are some areas prohibited to minors and we were given a guide on how to introduce children to his photos.
 Aros Art Cafe is very nice and has a divine chocolate cake …

 2. Nearby the port is Dokk1, the library of the city designed by SHL Architects.
 This building is impressive and has probably the most spectacular library playground in the world.
 Kids loved it!

-3. The Moesgaard Museum is also wonderful example of the rich architecture of this city with its sloping rooftop covered with grass, designed by Henning Larsen Architects.
+3. The Moesgaard Museum is also wonderful example of the rich architecture of Aarhus with its sloping rooftop covered with grass, designed by Henning Larsen Architects.
 The whole experience at the museum is fantastic, lights, sounds, animation, interactivity – awesome!
 It currently displays a special exhibition about the Gladiators of the Roman Colosseum, a three-dimensional scene.
 Another great feature offered by this museum is the opportunity to see one of the best-preserved bodies of the story “The Grauballe Man”.
 This man’s body dates from the third century A.C.!
 It was found in a Danish bog in 1952.
-It is impressively well preserved.
+It is impressively well-preserved.
 I even got goose bumps just from looking at his body, hair and face.
 It is believed that he was killed with a cut in the neck.
 You can also go up and down a staircase that leads us across our prehistoric family.
 This Museum has created a unique collection of seven copies of the human species.
 From Lucy with 3.2 million years old, found in Ethiopia, to Koelbjerg woman who lived in the Stone Age.
 These examples were generated according to bones found all over the world.
 It also has a great restaurant with good prices and if the temperature allows you can also have an outdoor meal.

-4. If you want to return to the past, you can always visit the old city in Den Gamle By – The Old Town Museum.
+4. If you want to return to the past, you can always visit the old city in Den Gamle By – The Old Town Museum in Aarhus.
 Houses and historic districts are decorated according to the era, from the eighteenth to the twentieth century.
-There is also a team of people that dress up and act out life in those days.
+There is also a team of people who dress up and act out life in those days.
 You will find a toy museum where there is everything from the first video games to the barbie dolls of my childhood.
 There are several restaurants, an old pastry, a 1974 clinic, a hairdresser, a jazz bar, a nursery, a library, and an amusement park in the garden.
 There are also several picnic areas.
 We had lunch in Traktorstedet Simonsen Garden, a restaurant with a cozy patio – beautiful.
 Here we tasted the typical sandwiches of Denmark: “smørrebrød”.
 These are made with dark bread and you can choose different types of fillings from vegetables, cheese and cold meats.

 5. Right next to Den Gamle By is the Botanical Garden. (€ Free) A green and peaceful oasis with lakes, trees – an invitation to relax.
 Inside the greenhouses there is a fabulous collection of plants from all continents and a colony of beautiful butterflies flying freely around us.

 6. Aarhus Street Food Market.
 This market is right next to Dokk1, which I mentioned to you in point 2.
 It is a covered market with wooden tables and food from around the world, Vietnamese “Banh Mi”, Italian pizzas, Mexican burritos, ‘fish & chips’ English, crepes and wine .
-Foodies cannot miss this place, moreover it has great environment.
+Foodies cannot miss this place, moreover it has a great environment.
 People of all ages share the table and one of the greatest pleasures of life – good food.

 In 2017, Aarhus will be the European Capital of Culture.
 It is expected a year full of events, new experiences and collaborations.
 The theme is rethinking.
 That’s the mentality – creating an open city to rethink the way we live.